 The church was erected as a Gothic, two-aisle building with a tall, four-sided tower on the western side and with a polygonal chancel from the east.
 The sacristy was added to the chancel from the north.
 In the corner of the chancel and the sacristy, a small communication tower was placed, and a similar one was found on the opposite side of the chancel.
 Gothic chapels were placed on the northern and southern facades of the corpus.
 On the southern side, apart from the chapel, there is also a protruding part with an arcade and an entrance portal.

-The western tower probably originated earlier, as an independent part of the castle fortifications, without connection to the church.
+The west tower was probably built in the 16th century and, in addition to being a bell tower, also served as a watchtower.
 Its facades have horizontal divisions of individual floors and stone corners and resemble similar solutions of the nearby Clock Tower.
 At the top of the church tower there was a chamber of guards, who were holding the guard and watched over the safety of the city and the castle.

 The interior of the chancel of the church received a net vault in the 15th century, while the aisles of the corpus have rib vaults and rib vaults in the form of swallow tails, so-called Kremnica Fives.